kinnara-digital-studio/kecak-workflow/docs/pluginsList_permissionAnonymous.md

-# Permission Everyone
+# Permission Anonymous

-This plugin is used as a form access permission for everyone that they are already logged in.
+This plugin is used as a form access permission for anonymous. i.e., users who do not enter the application will be given access.

 # How to use